kooitt/CW2024/README.md

 ## Compilation Instructions:

-## Features Implemented and Working Properly:
+## Features Implemented And Working Properly:

-## Features Implemented but Not Working Properly:
+## Features Implemented But Not Working Properly:

 ## Features Not Implemented: